FabianKP/pxcgaussianmcmc/README.md

 ----

 4. Test proximal MCMC on demo problem.
+   1. There is a big bug in PxMALA (even in mathematical documentation): y does not neccesarily satisfy constraints?!
 5. Implement MYULA.
 6. Test MYULA on demo problem.
 7. Implement effective sample size.